 - Initialization: - 1.
 In the beginning s has label $n \ge 2$, and all other nodes have label 0.
 Hence, no edge is admissable, which means that any ordering L is permitted. - 2.
 We start with u being the head of the list; hence no node before u can be active - Maintenance: - Pushes do no create any new admissable edges.
-Therefore, not relabeling u leaves L topologically sorted. - After relabeling, u cannot have admissable incoming edges as such an edge (x, u) would have had a difference $\ell(x) - \ell(u) \ge 2$ before the re-labeling (such edges do not exist in the residual graph).
+Therefore, if discharge() does not relabel u, L is still topologically sorted. - After relabeling, u cannot have admissable incoming edges as such an edge (x, u) would have had a difference $\ell(x) \ell(u) \ge 2$ before the re-labeling (such edges do not exist in the residual graph).